parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 # But Why Are You Disagreeing?
 Let's say we have a 32-bit system. `s` could contain a number that does not fit in `int32` (`int` for this system).
 Note that `s` is a string and could have any large value.
-You can run it on the Go playground (remember it's a 32-bit machine) at https://play.golang.org/p/QEKtDWB7SFd.
+You can see it on the Go playground (remember it's a 32-bit machine) at https://play.golang.org/p/QEKtDWB7SFd.

 {{< codecaption title="strconv.Atoi on 32-bit machines" lang="go" >}}